-Mould (or mold in the US) can be an insidious intruder into your home.
+Mould (or mold) can be an insidious intruder into your home.
 In a moist environment, it can develop gradually, often undetected, but with harmful effects to your health.
 We spoke to Gil Naparstak, owner of Alberta Restoration Specialists, to learn what to be on the lookout for and what to do if you find mould in your home.

 Mould is any fungus that grows on food or damp materials.
 It can be black, white or almost any colour.
 It often looks like a stain or smudge and it may smell musty.
 When it comes to spelling, Americans spell it mold, while Brits use mould.
 Most Canadians follow the British spelling, although mold is seen in some Canadian publications (similar to centre vs center, or colour vs color).

 Where Does it Grow?

 Mould can grow indoors on window sills, fabrics, carpets, furniture, cardboard boxes and wood framing as well as walls in moist rooms like kitchens, bathrooms, and laundry areas.

 Mould needs moisture and a material it can live on.
 It then releases tiny ‘spores’ into the air which people inhale.
 Breathing in large amounts of these spores and the by-products they produce can negatively impact your health.

 Aside from these health risks, mould can eventually rot wood and damage your home’s structural integrity.
 According to Gil Naparstak, “I know a homeowner who had a load-bearing wooden cross beam that was completely rotted by mould.
 He had to hire a Structural Engineer to jack up the building so it could be removed and replaced.
 Simply installing a new cross beam beside the mouldy, rotten one would have contaminated the new one.”

 - Condensation on surfaces due to excessive humidity, lack of ventilation, or very cold temperatures

 - Steam or excess moisture in the air from baths, showers and cooking